ROBROICH/SAP_AND_COMMON_DATA_MODEL_DEMO/README.md

 ## Introduction demo scenario and architecture

-The overall scenarios of this tutorial and prototype is to transform SAP S/4HANA specific metadata and semantics into the CDM-format and to export the data to the ADLS Gen2.
+The overall scenario of this tutorial and prototype is to transform SAP S/4HANA specific metadata and semantics into the CDM-format and to export the data to the ADLS Gen2.
 In practice this approach could be used for rapid prototyping using SAP S/4HANA as data-source.
 Productive usage beyond full data loads from is currently not recommended since the implementation of the ODP CDC/Delta API is not available in this demo yet.
 In later stages of the demo the incremental refresh feature of PBI could evaluated for this demo. ([PBI Incremental refresh](https://docs.microsoft.com/en-us/power-bi/service-dataflows-incremental-refresh))